hugl2030/electron-microscopy-training/src/STEM.md

      <img src="img/STEM/STEM-alignment-0th-2nd-autocorrect.jpg" alt="0th-2nd autocorrect settings" width="500">

-   - Go to `Tableau` → `Standard` → `Start`
+   - Go to `Tableau` → `Fast` → `Start` to provide a rough map of the aberrations.
+This step only measures aberrations.
+The probe is tilted in a controlled pattern, the detector records the response, and aberrations are calculated.
+Corrector currents remain unchanged at this stage.
    - Notice the aberration surface image.
 The aberration value in purple (e.g., C3) is the limiting aberration that needs correction.
-   - Press the button with aberration C2, etc. sequentially until you see A4

      <img src="img/STEM/STEM-alignment-tableau-aberration-surface.jpg" alt="Tableau aberration surface" width="500">

-   - Go to `C1A1` tab again
+   - Press the button with aberration `C2`, etc. sequentially until you see `A4` on the purple label on aberration surface image.

+    > Notice the "Estimation" subtitle in the left table.
+When you click on those buttons, apply only 50–75% of the estimated correction, not the full amount, since the system can overshoot.
+The software computes the ideal correction to cancel those values, multiplies that correction by 0.5 or 0.75, and sends those scaled current changes to the probe corrector hardware.
-   - Adjust `C1` and `A1` again since adjusting higher-order aberrations may affect these
+   - Click `C1A1` tab, adjust `C1` and `A1` again since adjusting higher-order aberrations may affect these as hardware has been modified
-   - Run `C1A1` to ensure both values below 5 nm
+   - Run `C1A1` to ensure both values `C1` and `A1` values below 5 nm
-   - Go back to `Tableau` tab
+   - Go back to `Tableau` tab, use `Standard`
-   - Select `A5` under Tableau options and click `Reevaluate`
+   - Select `A5` under Tableau options and click `Reevaluate` as shown below:

      <img src="img/STEM/STEM-alignment-a5-reevaluate.jpg" alt="A5 reevaluate in Tableau" width="500">

-   - Start `Tableau`, run `C1A1` again until you satisfy the target values below
+   - Go to `C1A1` taba and run the iteration again until you satisfy the target values below

    **Target values (STEM Probe Corrector):**

-   > More or less identical as TEM

    | Parameter | Resolution < 0.10 nm (20 mrad) | Resolution < 0.08 nm (24 mrad) |
    |-----------|-------------------------------|--------------------------------|